Dev-Skylarker/Hotel-menu-web/docs/Campus_Cafe_Documentation.md

 ## 1. Executive Summary

-The Campus Cafe System is a responsive web application designed for a university eatery.
-It provides digital menu management, online ordering capabilities, and customer engagement features with gamified statistics.
-The system is built with modern web technologies (HTML5, CSS3, JavaScript) and uses local storage for data persistence.
-The application features a user-friendly interface with Kenyan currency integration, theme customization options, and multiple administrator support.
+The Campus Cafe System is a web application for university food services.
+It delivers digital menu management, ordering capabilities, and customer engagement through dynamic statistics.
+Built with modern web technologies and local storage for data persistence, the system features a responsive interface with Kenyan currency integration, theme options, and administrative tools.

 ## 2. Project Overview